-Course Code: MMB 709 Course Title: Accounting for Managers Semester: I Course Type: Core Credits: 4 Home Program(s):MBA (BFS) (2020-21) Admitted Bat ch Course Leader:
+Course Code: Course Title: Accounting for Managers Semester: I Course Type: Core Credits: 4 Home Programme(s):MBA (General) / Academic Year: MBA (2020 - 2021) Course Leader:

 In an economy, every manufacturing & trading entity inherently has financial transactions.
 These financial transactions are the accounting framework's backbone, which is as important as the technical or legal framework.
-Knowledge in Financial Accounting enables managers to understand and interpret financial reports essential for financial decision making & problem
+Knowledge in Financial Accounting enables managers to understand and interpret financial reports essential for financial decision making & problem solving.

-- solving.
 Cost Accounting is a branch of Accounting which is designed to measure the economic resources used in producing goods or providing services.
 Cost and Management Accounting provides the fundamental rules and techniques governing accounting practices, effectively controlling and managing a business's expenses.
 A manager should be competent to understand the accounting framework to manage the business effectively.